Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 export default Dashboard;

-If you delete the token from local storage and try to go to route /dashboard you’ll be redirected to /signin, the useUser() hook handles that redirection.
+If you delete the token from local storage and try to go to route /dashboardyou’ll be redirected to /signin the useUser() hook handles that redirection.

 Well done, a complete application right from the database all the way to a React Frontend with Authentication is ready!
-If you’re looking out to build a robust application that scales well in production, you might want to take a look at how a create react app differs from Next.js, the production framework for React!
+If you’re looking to build a robust application that scales well in production, you might want to take a look how a create react app differs from Next.js, the production framework for React!

-This was a very basic authentication setup that we did and something that every developer should have an idea about.
-This can be expanded further to support a number of use cases but is not much scalable after a certain point as real-world scenarios can be much more complex.
-Managing multiple logins, revoking access, SSO Logins, OAuth flows, fine-grained authorization rules, and managing fingerprints, all these advanced features are required by many software products.
+However, enterprise application’s authentication & authorization requirements can become more complex over time.
+Managing multiple logins, revoking access, SSO Logins, OAuth flows, fine grained role based authorization rules, fingerprints, all these advanced features are required by many software products.
 In reality, it is quite difficult to build and manage Authentication and Authorization from scratch.
 OAuth flows can get tricky, you have to keep all your Auth API up-to-date with the latest standards and look out for all vulnerabilities in your system.
 If you build your own Auth, you have to maintain it responsibly as security issues are not something you can stall.
 That is why many teams who want to focus more on building their actual product and not be tangled with Authentication and Authorization workflows opt for services like AWS Cognito or Auth0.

-Blog Author
+Blog Authors

 Share with others